 So, when it happens – something in your set that’s not truly representative of what you do on stage – then yeah, edit it out.
 It’s not uncommon.
 And even though talent bookers might spot the edit the best videos don’t make it so obvious.

 Good edits make it look seamless.
 (Sorry, I feel your pain and will stop with the seamless wordplay).

-And it doesn’t sound too professional.
-So make an effort to have both a good visual and audio recording of your set, even if it means hiring someone with a tripod (to steady the picture) and a microphone that picks up what you are saying over the room’s ambiance.
+And it doesn’t sound very professional.
+So, try to have both a good visual and audio recording of your set, even if it means hiring someone with a tripod (to steady the picture) and a microphone that picks up what you are saying over the room’s ambiance.

 There are video editing apps and programs for computers and tablets, and most of them are not even that expensive.
 In the long run, it would be worth the learning time and investment to do your own editing because your video should always be current and representative of your act or presentation.
-It doesn’t do you any good sending out a year(s)-old video you’ve paid a professional editor big bucks to fix if you’re not even doing that material any more.
+It doesn’t do you any good sending out a year(s)-old video you’ve paid a professional editor big $$$s to fix if you’re not even doing that material anymore.

 You should also be a better comic or speaker than you were a year ago and need to show that.